Diod-dev/New_Visualizer_Skeleton/README.md

 # New_Visualizer_Skeleton
-This has everything required to start a new music-visualizer.
+This has everything required to start a new music-visualizer, and is designed for our hardware, whch is available for purchase on our Tindie store, at https://www.tindie.com/stores/diod_design/

 ESP-32 code for hosting a webpage control panel coming soon!